Olivier-Boudeville/Ceylan-Mobile/doc/mobile.rst

 Once one managed to correctly put the SIM card in the right format (normal, micro or nano) in said device, a proper USB cable shall be used to interlink, say, the residential server and the 3G phone, whereas a 3G key could be directly connected to a computer port.

-A problem might be that the device could end up being insufficiently powered device.
+A problem might be that the device could end up being insufficiently powered (ex: weaker USB port, longer USB cable).
 Some people use a separately-powered USB hub, to compensate for computer USB ports that would not be powerful enough.
 We never experienced that problem, though.